-The workflow-internal API surface, exposed as Durable.workflow.
-Every method on this class is designed to be called inside a workflow function — they participate in deterministic replay and durable state management.
+In-workflow API surface, exposed as Durable.workflow.
+Every method is called inside a workflow function and participates in deterministic replay — results are persisted and returned instantly on recovery without re-executing side effects.

 Method Purpose